matrix-org/matrix-spec-proposals/proposals/3771-read-receipts-for-threads.md

 related to a root thread event (e.g. a reaction to thread event).
 This should generally be treated as acceptable by the server (i.e. the server should only care about the ordering of events, not about whether the events are in the same thread).

+### Federation compatibility

+A homeserver which does not understand threaded receipts will be unable to properly understand that multiple receipts exist in a room.
+They will generally be processed as unthreaded receipts with the latest receipt winning, regardless of thread.

+This could make read receipts of remote users jump between threads, but this should not be any worse than it is today.
+Additionally, since it only affects remote users, it will not impact notifications.

 ## Alternatives